BazDen/AMP/readme.md

 <h1>Introduction</h1>
     AMP: is a fast admin dashboard template based on FastAPI.
 The project uses its own database sqlite, which allows you to start using immediately after installation.
 Peewee is used as an ORM.
-The templates use bootstrap and C3(D3-based reusable chart library)
+The templates use bootstrap and C3(D3-based reusable chart library).
+The project implements authorization, user groups, localization and a number of settings, including separate setting of time zones for users.

 <h1>Screenshots</h1>
 <h3 align="center">Desktop view</h3>